Bloating

 - Check sodium the night before any morning that matters.
 Restaurant food and takeaways are repeat offenders.

 - Track your cycle.
-In the luteal phase (the second half of the cycle), progesterone slows gut transit and increases water retention, so bloating in that window is often hormonally driven rather than triggered by food.
+In the luteal phase (the second half of the cycle), hormonal changes including progesterone can slow gut transit and fluid shifts, so bloating in that window is often hormonally driven rather than triggered by food.

 When bloating needs more than this